Choose from the list of categories to find what you need.

 When you login, NetSfere downloads your latest message content to the device and then works continuously to synchronize it with your other NetSfere devices.

 If you can't remember your password, you can reset it.
 When you do so, NetSfere will send you a temporary access link by email.
 You must click or tap the link in the email and choose a new password to complete the reset process.
 If you do not complete the reset process within a short period of time, the password reset has no effect.

-When you complete a password reset by clicking or tapping the link in the email, NetSfere will create new encryption keys for you and will automatically send an access request to the other participants in your conversations.
-This change in your encryption keys means your existing message content will become unreadable to you until your colleagues restore their communication paths with you by granting your access requests.
+When you complete a password reset by clicking or tapping the link in the email, NetSfere will create new encryption keys for you and will automatically establish a new encryption pathway between you and your colleagues who use NetSfere.

 Follow these steps to reset your password:

 If you don't receive a message from NetSfere within a few minutes of initiating a password reset, check your spam folder or contact our support team.

 If you have several email addresses and can't remember which one is associated with your NetSfere account, you may be able to recover it by entering each of the possible addresses into NetSfere's password reset form.
 NetSfere ignores email addresses it doesn't recognize, but will send the password reset email to your valid email address.